Logan Webb strikes out seven as Giants beat Rockies again - NewsBreak

 TRAINER'S ROOM

-Rockies: CF Yonathan Daza limped off in the third after grounding out and said afterward his left ankle was tender but didn’t expect to need treatment.
+Rockies: CF Yonathan Daza limped off in the third after grounding out.
 He ran hard to try to beat the throw to first and landed awkwardly with his left foot when first baseman Wilmer Flores leaned in hard with his left arm to make a tag. ...
 RHP Carlos Estévez was placed on the COVID-19 injured list and is experiencing “flu-like symptoms,” according to manager Bud Black.
 Colorado recalled LHP Ty Blach from Triple-A Albuquerque to fill the roster spot. ...
 INF Brendan Rodgers (strained left hamstring) and SS José Iglesias (bruised right hand) are nearing returns, with Iglesias perhaps in the next couple of days.
 Rodgers went through baseball activities Tuesday and could come off the injured list when eligible later this week.
-“That’s a possibility.
-We’ll see how these next couple days go as far as his work,” Black said.
+“That's a possibility.
+We'll see how these next couple days go as far as his work,” Black said.

 Giants: 1B Brandon Belt is recovering well from season-ending surgery on his troublesome right knee Sept.
 3. “He's doing great,” Kapler said.
 “He feels better now than he did pre-surgery.
 That's a big deal. ...
 There's a lot of optimism around Brandon right now.”